 - Impact: in what way are the audience, artists or institution enriched by dramaturgical ideas and execution?

 - Ethics: how are issues that might be raised by the terms of the collaboration or changing responsibilities dealt with and/or resolved?

 - Significance: how does this project inform, challenge or advance the field of dramaturgy, in general and/or within the student’s school?

-Fill out the application form, identifying the dramaturg and the project and include two statements written by the dramaturg
+Fill out the application form, identifying the dramaturg and the project.
+Fill out the application form, identifying the dramaturg and the project.

 Dramaturgy applications can be submitted throughout the year.